happinesshassan9-coder/react-app-/README.md

+React Project Setup Assignment

+1. What is NPM?
+NPM stands for Node Package Manager.
+It is a tool used to install, manage, and update JavaScript packages and libraries needed for a project.
+It helps developers easily install tools like React and Vite.

+2. What is package.json?
+package.json is a file that contains important information about a project such as the project name, dependencies, version, and commands used to run the project.
+It helps manage the project structure and tools.

+3. What is Vite?
+Vite is a modern development tool used to quickly build and run fast web applications like React.
+It provides a faster development experience compared to older tools.

+4. How I Set Up My React Project
+Here is a step by step guide:
+1. Installed Node.js
+2. Created a React project using Vite
+3. Installed project dependencies using npm install
+4. Ran the project using npm run dev
+5. Uploaded the project to GitHub

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.